dymx101/DYMRollingBanner/README.md

 Unlike many other banner scrolling controls, `DYMRollingBanner` doesn't use `UIScrollingView` or its subclasses `UITableview` or `UICollectionView`, instead it take full advantage of `UIPageViewController` which is natually an `INFINITE` controller.

-To integrate `DYMRollingBanner', firstly, you need to copy the assciated files into your project, and import `DYMRollingBannerVC.h` file:
+To integrate `DYMRollingBanner`, firstly, you need to copy the assciated files into your project, and import `DYMRollingBannerVC.h` file:
 ```objective-c
 #import "DYMRollingBannerVC.h"
 ```

 Secondly, Create a `DYMRollingBannerVC` object, and install it as a child view controller.

-Finally, feed it with you image URLs or `UIImage` object and you are good to go!
+Finally, feed it with you image URLs or `UIImage` object:
 ```objective-c
 DYMRollingBannerVC *vc = [[DYMRollingBannerVC alloc] initWithTransitionStyle:UIPageViewControllerTransitionStyleScroll navigationOrientation:UIPageViewControllerNavigationOrientationHorizontal options:nil];